emcfarlane/larking/README.md

 )

 func main() {
-	// Create the health service.
+	// Create a health service.
+The health service is used to check the status
-	healthSvc := health.NewServer()
+	// of services running within the server. healthSvc := health.NewServer()
 	healthSvc.SetServingStatus("example.up.Service", healthpb.HealthCheckResponse_SERVING)
 	healthSvc.SetServingStatus("example.down.Service", healthpb.HealthCheckResponse_NOT_SERVING)